citynetwork/ois2023/markdown/how.md

 Additionally, we run a self-paced, interactive learning platform, meaning we provide the learners with access to complex, realistic distributed environments on demand where they can learn things by actually doing it and OpenStack Heat comes in handy.

-Using a Heat template, we can define an exactly reproducible, self-contained environment consisting of, say, ten servers in three networks connected with two routers and arbitrarily involved configurations for each server.
-Heat also provides the ability to suspend an entire stack, and then resume it at a much later date in the exact same state, which makes our platform very cost-effective.

 While both the deployment of labs and the deployment of the Open edX infrastructure involve the use of Heat, their approaches are completely different.
 Although we have replaced the Heat-driven approach to deploy the platform with one that interacts with Kubernetes, we have not replaced the Heat-driven approach to deploy our interactive labs.